tloredo/batse5bp/doc/index.rst

 ``GRB`` instances provide access to some of the detailed data for each GRB stored at the SSC in FITS files and files of other formats.

+When a user firsts requests access to a particular detailed data type, the corresponding FITS file is fetched from the SSC and stored in the `raw_cache` directory within the database directory.
+The file is parsed, and the parsed data is cached elsewhere in the database.
+Future access of the data will access the already-parsed cached version.
+The FITS file is not deleted after parsing, but the user can delete any of the contents of the `raw_cache` directory (e.g., to reclaim space); FITS files will not be re-downloaded if they have been previously downloaded and parsed.

+Users who examine FITS file contents not exposed by ``batse5bp`` may note that the sky locations in the FITS header for a trigger need not match the catalog location.
+The catalog locations were calculated after the locations in the detailed data FITS headers using improved algorithms.
+This is discussed further in the `SSC trigger archive README file <ftp://legacy.gsfc.nasa.gov/compton/data/batse/trigger//00000README>`_.

 Light curve plots
 ~~~~~~~~~~~~~~~~~